cloudurable/kafka-training/java/lab6.1/README.md

 ### SimpleStockPriceKafkaConsumer

-SimpleStockPriceKafkaConsumer is a createConsumer method to create a KafkaProducer instance, subscribes to stock-prices topics and has a custom deserializer.
+`SimpleStockPriceKafkaConsumer` has a `createConsumer` method to create a KafkaProducer instance, subscribes to stock-prices topics and has a custom deserializer.
 It has a `runConsumer()` method that drains topic, creates map of current stocks and calls `displayRecordsStatsAndStocks()` method.
-The method `displayRecordsStatsAndStocks()` prints out size of each partition read and total record count and prints out each stock at its current price.
+The method `displayRecordsStatsAndStocks()` prints out the size of each partition read and total record count and prints out each stock at its current price.

 #### ~/kafka-training/lab6.1/src/main/java/com/cloudurable/kafka/consumer/SimpleStockPriceConsumer.java
 #### Kafka Consumer:  SimpleStockPriceConsumer -